What if a Parent Can’t Pay for Nursing Home Care?

 If you care for a parent and take them to doctor appointments or help with any other type of medical care, you are probably in the chronic care stage.
 Let’s say mom or dad has high blood pressure, asthma, arthritis, or another condition that prevents them from doing everything they used to do.

 Maybe parents are physically weak or become easily tired.
-They don’t do all of the things they used to do like play golf, garden, participate in social groups or attend events.
+They don’t do all the things they used to, like play golf, garden, participate in social groups, or attend events.
 Maybe they’ve stopped driving.

-They are doing their best, but they rely on you or others for help with a lot of things.
+They are doing their best, but they rely on you or others for help with many things.
 Managing chronic disease can involve taking prescription medications while still doing preventative activities like exercise, healthy eating, taking medications, and other actions.

-There may be the sense that Mom or dad’s health probably isn’t going to get better.
-At best everything you and they do will help them maintain their current status which is a positive outcome.
+There may be a sense that Mom or Dad’s health isn’t going to get better.
+At best, everything you and they do will help them maintain their current status, which is positive.

 When Health Declines

-It’s a more extensive conversation if you haven’t talked about worsening health issues and all of the choices to make.
-This isn’t a topic that any of us look forward to discussing because there is so much uncertainty.
+It’s a more extensive conversation if you haven’t discussed worsening health issues and all of the choices to make.
+None of us look forward to discussing these topics because there can be so much uncertainty.

-As a caregiver, you may not know how to begin the conversation or what it important to care for parents.
+As a caregiver, you may not know how to begin the conversation or what it important to your parents about their care.

 Risks of Delayed Action